vsg-dev/VulkanSceneGraph/INSTALL.md

 	-DCMAKE_ANDROID_NDK=/location/of/Android/sdk/ndk-bundle \
 	-DCMAKE_INSTALL_PREFIX=/usr/local/android

 Make sure you change the -DCMAKE_ANDROID_NDK path to the path of your NDK, typically this is the 'Android SDK Location'/ndk-bundle.
 Also note the -DCMAKE_INSTALL_PREFIX.
 This is where the VSG library and header will be installed.
-It's useful to change this from the default to seperate your Android version from your native OS version.
+It's useful to change this from the default to separate your Android version from your native OS version.
 Depending where you put it you may need to manually create the top level folder first depending on permissions.

 Now we've generated the make files we can simply run